 The New England Regional Fellowship Consortium

-The NERFC is a collaborative association currently comprised of fifteen major cultural agencies including Baker Library.
+The NERFC is a collaborative association currently comprised of eighteen major cultural agencies including Baker Library.
 The Consortium distributes a number of fellowships each year.
 For more information, please visit the NERFC website.

 The Alfred D. Chandler, Jr., Travel Fellowship